Skip to content

-Since there are so few natatoriums in existence, most engineering firms have never worked with an indoor pool.
-And if they have, probably only a few.
-But natatoriums are the only thing we do.
-We are not engineers, but we know what information engineers need to design a successful system.
-We identify and explain that information so the engineer can design a successful remedy to the indoor chloramine problem.
+We are not engineers, but we do know what information engineers need to design a successful system.
+We identify and explain that information so an engineer can design a successful remedy to the indoor chloramine problem.
+This reduces time, risk, and ambiguity.

 Every natatorium is unique, but most of them share common traits and problems.
 Solving an indoor air quality puzzle requires a site visit with photos and videos, measurements, and facility-specific data.
 Once that is gathered, we work with a professional engineering firm we have done countless natatorium reviews with.
 They look over our report and polish it, making sure we did not miss anything.